zoiosilva/wsl-php-dev-env/README.md

 # wsl-php-dev-env
-This is the scripts I run to build up a new WSL environment for personal development us.
+This is the scripts I run to build up a new WSL environment for personal development use.